PanelAlpha Documentation

 # Method 1: Simple Method (Recommended)

-The simple method uses a PanelAlpha migration plugin to automate the entire import process.
+The simple method uses a PanelAlpha migration plugin to automate the import process.
 This is the recommended approach for most users.

 Advantages:

-• Fully automated migration process
+• Fully automated migration

-• No need for FTP credentials
+• No FTP credentials required

 • Handles file and database migration automatically